 - Heavy Metal's Taarna, pictured above.
 Can't get a lot more Stripperiffic than that (although they tried in Heavy Metal 2000 — but the less we mention that, the better...).

 - In The Road to El Dorado Chel doesn't wear much, though it's downplayed.

-- The outfit worn by Elinore from the film Wizards could not cover up any less than it does.
+- The outfit worn by Elinore from Wizards could not cover up any less than it does.

 Films — Live-Action

 - Alicia Silverstone as "Batgirl" in Batman & Robin.
 The male costumes were somehow more gratuitous.

 - Batman Returns was also full of this.
 Catwoman covers herself up (though her suit is quite form-fitting), but a few of the Dark Chicks in the Penguin's Red Triangle Gang are running around in skimpy attire - in one case, one of them baring her legs - in a northeastern American city.
 In the middle of December.
 (Worse, the henchmen spend most of their time in an Arctic wildlife exhibit at the Gotham Zoo, which has an air-conditioning unit running to make the atmosphere even colder.)
 The Ice Princess, meanwhile, at least wears fishnet pantyhose that give her good lower coverage, but her fur-lined top still leaves a lot of skin exposed to the wintry Gotham City air.